Stanley-Wang910/trading-fours/README.md

 ## Description

-This project is a Spotify Recommendation Engine that takes a playlist as input.
-It uses a random forest model to classify the genres of the songs within the playlist.
-It then utilizes spotipy and the Spotify Web API to retrieve track attributes, contributing to an overarching playlist vector.
-This vector is compared against a larger dataset, and cosine similarity is used to determine the best recommendations for songs within the playlist.
+This project is a robust Spotify Recommendation Engine that takes a playlist or a track as input.
+It uses a random forest classification model to predict overarching track or playlist genre.
+This model was trained on over 200,000 songs and 20 genres.
+The recommendation engine then utilizes the spotipy library and the Spotify Web API to retrieve individual track attributes, and creates a vector representative of the playlist/track within a ~45 dimensional space.
+This vector is compared against an immense dataset of diverse songs in both genre and audio features and is then assigned a cosine similarity, which is finally used to determine the best recommendations for the given playlist/track.

 ## Contact